 Finding a lawyer

-You can access a register of all Victorian lawyers and law practices that provide legal services on the VLSB+C’s website (www.lsbc.vic.gov.au).
+You can search a register of all Victorian lawyers and law practices that provide legal services on the VLSB+C’s website (www.lsbc.vic.gov.au).

-While many solicitors operate general practices, many others practise in specialist areas of law.
-Solicitors can also work within firms that The first step in agreeing to make a legally binding agreement.
-An offer must be accepted before there can be a legally enforceable contract.
-For example, a person can offer to sell their car for $5000 and a buyer can accept the offer and pay that purchase price. clients a range of legal and non-legal services.
+While many lawyers operate general practices, many others practise in specialist areas of law.
+Lawyers can also work within firms that offer clients a range of legal and non-legal services.

-Solicitors may advertise their services in any media, but many do not advertise their fees.
-You should obtain an estimate of the total costs before instructing a lawyer to A written law made by parliament.
-Also called an ‘Act of parliament’, ‘statute’ or legislation. for you.
+Lawyers may advertise their services in any media, but many do not advertise their fees.
+You should obtain an estimate of the total cost of the legal service – or ask if you and the lawyer can agree on a fixed fee – before instructing a lawyer to act for you.

 Before you arrange a meeting